dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 ![Screenshot of checking a type in Visual Studio Code](/images/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests/checking-type-in-visual-studio-code.png)

 So we created `src/types.ts` so that it can be exported and imported across different components which you will see in a bit.
-Since `Accordion` component accepts an array of `AccordionData`, we wrapped it in type `Array` like this - `Array<AccordionData>`.
-You can also wrap it like this - `AccordionData[]`, I just prefer the former as it I can read it as "array of accordion data".
+Since the `Accordion` component accepts an array of `AccordionData`, we wrapped it in type `Array` like this - `Array<AccordionData>`.
+You can also wrap it like this - `AccordionData[]`, I just prefer the former as I can read it as an "array of accordion data".

 Now if we didn't pass the expected data or type for `items` props to our accordion component, our IDE would display an inline error and hovering it would show something like this: